 Sibling Heuristic Implementation

 For the heuristic that chooses siblings as negatives for a function, we follow the specification laid out in [10], whereby a protein is a negative for a function if it is annotated to the parent of that function, but not to the function itself.
 This includes proteins annotated to sibling categories, as well as those annotated to the parent but to none of the children of that parent.
 Because some function categories will have no proteins that satisfy these requirements, we revert in this case to the strategy of choosing all non-positive proteins as negative, where the positive class is all proteins with an annotation in the function in question (not including IEA annotations).
 As Mostafavi 2009 points out, the sibling approach is problematic in that many sibling categories are not mutually exclusive, but we present the technique here for completeness.
-Since the heuristic will produce different numbers of negative examples for different function categories, the point on the validation plot corresponding to this algorithm represents an average over different sizes of the negative class.Data Access
+Since the heuristic will produce different numbers of negative examples for different function categories, the point on the validation plot corresponding to this algorithm represents an average over different sizes of the negative class.

+Function Prediction Implementation

+For function prediction, we used our previously published algorithm [4].
+Training GO annotations were obtained from the GO archive in April 2013, [Noah: might the results be more dramatic if you used data from earlier studies?] with validation annotations obtained in December 2013.
+Input data included protein-protein interaction, Interpro database data [22], gene expression data, sequence similarity, and phylogenetic profiles.
+Predictions were made for all terms in all three branches, regardless of specificity, but validations were calculated only for those terms that received new annotations during the temporal holdout period.

+For each term predicted, the number of negative examples was selected to be the maximum of the number of positive examples of that term, or 20% of the size of the genome.
+A further restriction capped the number of negative examples at 50% of the number of non-positive genes for the function in question.
+The area under the curve of the Receiver Operator Characteristic plot was calculated using the methodology presented in [4].

+Data Access

 Negative examples are available in the NoGO database, located at: bonneaulab.bio.nyu.edu/nogo.html.
 Negative examples are currently available for the following species: Human, Mouse, Yeast, Rice, Arabidopsis and Worm.
 For each function in each organism, a ranked list of genes shows the most to least likely negative examples, available for the SNOB, NETL, and Rocchio algorithms described here.
 All negative examples were computed using GO data from April 2013.